danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    ![](Media/image0149.png)

-   >If you had already allowed access to you IP Address to the Azure Database for PostgresSQL server, you will not get the previous error.
+   >If you had already allowed access to you IP Address to the Azure Database for MySQL server, you will not get the previous error.
 It is OK, you will get a message indicating the user/password provided is not valid and the alert will trigger any way because you will try to connect using an invalid password.

 1. Validate the failed connection attempts